BennyTheDev/pipe-specs/README.md

 Indexers must transform the given [MAX] and [LIMIT] internally into bigints based on [DECIMALS] and perform calculations on those to maintain precision.
 No calculations or rounding on the original human readable format allowed.

 NOTE: until block 809999, indexers need to detect if [MAX] and [LIMIT] are hex values.
 If not, then the raw values must be used (e.g. '1000' = 1000), else use the hex encoded string.

-      from block 810000 only hex encoded strings must be accepted and raw values lead to invalid token transactions.
+From block 810000 only hex encoded strings must be accepted and raw values lead to invalid token transactions.

 ## Mint Rules